michal-h21/make4ht/README.md

        Make:htlatex{}
      end

-In this example (which is default configuration used by `make4ht`), LaTeX is called only once when `make4ht` is called with
+In this example (which is the default configuration used by `make4ht`), LaTeX is called only once when `make4ht` is called with `draft` mode:

     make4ht -m draft filename